Who is the Top Investor In Skyworks Solutions Inc. (SWKS)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 17.91 million shares valued at $2.74 billion.
 The investor’s holdings represent 10.86% of the SWKS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 15.29 million shares valued at $2.34 billion to account for 9.27% of the shares outstanding.
 The other top investors are State Street Corporation which holds 7.62 million shares representing 4.62% and valued at over $1.17 billion, while Price (T.Rowe) Associates Inc holds 2.72% of the shares totaling 4.48 million with a market value of $685.33 million.

-Skyworks Solutions Inc. (NASDAQ: SWKS) is 16.31% higher on its value in year-to-date trading and has touched a low of $67.90 and a high of $195.82 in the current 52-week trading range.
+Skyworks Solutions Inc. (NASDAQ: SWKS) is 14.61% higher on its value in year-to-date trading and has touched a low of $67.90 and a high of $195.82 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SWKS stock was last observed hovering at around $176.14 in the last trading session, with the day’s gains setting it 1.68% off its average median price target of $205.00 for the next 12 months.
-It is also 27.42% off the consensus price target high of $245.00 offered by 28 analysts, but current levels are -9.77% lower than the price target low of $162.00 for the same period.
+The SWKS stock was last observed hovering at around $179.89 in the last trading session, with the day’s loss setting it -4.68% off its average median price target of $205.00 for the next 12 months.
+It is also 28.49% off the consensus price target high of $245.00 offered by 28 analysts, but current levels are -8.15% lower than the price target low of $162.00 for the same period.

 Skyworks Solutions Inc. (SWKS) Analyst Forecasts